Vivek9Chavan/ADCM/README.md

 <a name="bibtex"></a>
 ## Citation

-If you find our work or any of our materials useful, please cite our paper:
+If you find our work or any of our materials useful, please cite our papers:
 ```
 @InProceedings{Chavan_2024_CVPR,
     author    = {Chavan, Vivek and Koch, Paul and Schl\"uter, Marian and Briese, Clemens and Kr\"uger, J\"org},